 My last electronics purchases?
 All Apple (who score a B+ rating) with two of my three last devices being secondhand from eBay (my iPhone and my recent iPad, as I find a laptop is harder to find this way).
 Buying gently used or partially refurbished electronics is a fantastic way to keep usable parts out of landfill and to decrease demand on the industry.

 Consumers create demand, and demand drives industry reaction.
-We're already seeing the way things are changing in the fashion industry since the Rana Plaza, with a change in local and laws and some brands doing a complete overhaul in how they audit their suppliers.
+We're already seeing the way things are changing in the fashion industry since the Rana Plaza, with a change in local factory regulations, and some international brands doing a complete overhaul in how they audit their suppliers.
 (Read more here.)
 There's absolutely no reason that can't happen in electronic products, if we just start the conversation.